DocsHound/docshound/README.md

 DocsHound is an open-source workplace search and work hub platform.
 It connects to all your favorite apps — Notion, Slack, and Google Drive to name a few — and provides a singular interface to search across your files and documents.

+## Integrations

+### Slack

+Install the DocsHound app to your Workspace with `integrations/slack_manifest.yml` App Manifest.
+Then navigate to `/settings` on an Admin account (first registered user is always an Admin) and input the appropriate credentials from your newly created Slack app.

 ## Development

 ### Key endpoints